 - Tracking: Your counselor is lost in the woods and you need to find them, but don’t fall for misleading clues!

-- Amazing Race: Work with your group to get through the Poison Ivy Patch (not a real one!), Swamp Pit (not a real one! that’s for later), Over/Under/Through, Log Shuffle and brain teasers.
+- Amazing Race: Work with your group to get through the Poison Ivy Patch (not a real one!), Swamp Pit (not a real one! that’s for later), Over/Under/Through, Crossing the Rapids and brain teasers.

-- Team Building: Whichever group works best together to solve puzzles like Human Knot gets an advantage for Shelter Building.
+- Team Building: Whichever group works best together to solve puzzles like Human Knot and Log Shuffle gets an advantage for Shelter Building.

 - Scavenger Hunt: What can you find in nature?